-10.4 Apprenticeship.
-A joint apprenticeship committee, consisting of Employers or Employer representatives and representatives of the Union shall be selected by the parties to this Agreement to formulate standards of apprenticeship for conformity with the minimum standards of the Bureaus of Apprenticeship and Training, U.S. Department of Labor.
+A joint apprenticeship committee, consisting of Employers or Employer representatives and representatives of the Union shall be selected by the parties to this Agreement to formulate standards of apprenticeship for conformity with the minimum standards of the United States Department of Labor, Employment and Training Administration.
 These standards shall establish non-discriminatory selective procedures, a progressive schedule of wages, job training, periodic examinations, ratio, classroom instruction and adjustments of complaints, and shall establish a system of administration and supervision.
 The apprenticeship standards thus formulated shall become part of this Agreement.